 A course of study designed to provide the student with the skills needed to operate a 4 or 5 gas analyzers and explain how they are used to analyze engine performance.
 Diesel engines will be explored.
 Compressed Natural Gas (CNG), ethanol, hybrid vehicles, fuel cells, and other alternative fuels will be discussed.
 Technician and Responder safety when working with these issues will also be included.
 This course is web-enhanced.
 Some content will be delivered and available via the internet.
+Prerequisite(s): 404-356 Automotive HVAC Systems and 404-360 Auto Axles & Drive Trains and 404-361 Manual Trnsmission & Trnsaxles and 404-362 Auto Trnsmission & Trnsaxles Corequisite(s): 404-357 Auto Safety & Security Systems, 404-363 Engine Repair, 404-370 Adv Auto Chassis Systems

-405-Auto Body Chassis & Finish
+405 Auto-Body/Chassis & Finish